Customer Technical Publications: Brake Cooling with simulia

 Truck Drum Brake Cooling: FAW

 Sharp rises in temperature during brake application under heavy loads could present a risk to truck drum brakes, which differ significantly from the disk brakes on passenger cars.
-This SAE technical paper, including FAW and Exa Corporation, studied the close correlation between digital simulation and physical experimentation to evaluate the cool-down of truck drum brakes under extreme conditions.
+This SAE technical paper, including FAW and the SIMULIA PowerFLOW team, studied the close correlation between digital simulation and physical experimentation to evaluate the cool-down of truck drum brakes under extreme conditions.

 Brake Dust Deposition: JLR